Wikiemol/Recyclearn-client/README.md

 # Recyclearn-client
 Recyclearn-client

-A project I worked on with a few friends for a hackathon.
+A project made for the Orlando AT&T hackathon.
 Made in less than 48 hours.